Pluggers by Rick McKee for October 27, 2024

 27. Wile e coyote

-Totalloser Premium Member 25 days ago
+Totalloser Premium Member about 2 months ago

 everyone I knew used cards from players who were scrubs.
 You would not use Hank Aaron but you used his brother Tommy Aaron